wjzhengsh/blockchain/howto/helm_install_icp.md

 You can deploy {{site.data.keyword.blockchainfull_notm}} Platform components behind a firewall without Internet connectivity.
 The PPA package includes all Fabric component Docker images that {{site.data.keyword.blockchainfull_notm}} Platform will use and you don't need to download them from DockerHub during deployment.

 However, the Community Edition Helm chart does not include the necessary Fabric component Docker images because this edition is configured to download those images from DockerHub during deployment.
 The deployment will fail if no Internet connectivity is available.
-Therefore, you need to complete extra steps to create archives on an Internet-connected machine before you can install the archives on your the {{site.data.keyword.cloud_notm}} Private cluster.
+Therefore, you need to complete extra steps to create archives on an Internet-connected machine before you can install the archives on your {{site.data.keyword.cloud_notm}} Private cluster.
 The following images are required:
 - [Fabric peer ![External link icon](../images/external_link.svg "External link icon")](https://hub.docker.com/r/ibmcom/ibp-fabric-peer/ "Farbic peer")
 - [Fabric CA ![External link icon](../images/external_link.svg "External link icon")](https://hub.docker.com/r/ibmcom/ibp-fabric-ca/ "Fabric CA")
 - [Fabric orderer ![External link icon](../images/external_link.svg "External link icon")](https://hub.docker.com/r/ibmcom/ibp-fabric-orderer/ "Fabric orderer")